seth-gordon/daemonica/_grammar/phonology.md

 The fricative pairs ‹f/v›, ‹ķ/ģ›, ‹s/z›, and ‹š/ž> are each two
-allophones of the same phoneme; the voiced allophone only appears when it is between two other voiced phonemes (/ɑhnbsu/ → [ˈɑhn̩bzu] ‹ahnbzu› “flee”).
+allophones of the same phoneme; the voiced allophone only appears when it is between two other voiced phonemes (/ɑrθuː/ → [ˈɑrðuː] ‹arðū› “or”).

 Vowels ‹e›, ‹o›,
 and ‹u› are pronounced according to their IPA values